 Further, a number of heads of government and their legislative bodies have announced reviews and/or delays of plans to develop new nuclear power facilities.
 In the United States, the Chairman of the NRC has publicly stated that a more stringent review of design risks will be undertaken for both existing facilities and future applications for new nuclear power facilities.
 The additional scrutiny by the NRC could affect all parts of the organization including the licensing of new uranium production facilities.
-The newly elected government in Japan has announced a review of the previous government's nuclear phase-out and states that nuclear reactors would be restarted if they passed safety tests.
-The new government also refused to rule out the construction of new nuclear reactors.
-Other relevant regulatory bodies could also react to these recent events, resulting in additional delays or barriers in permitting and licensing new uranium production operations.
+The recently elected government in Japan has announced a revised energy plan which embraces nuclear power and calls for restarts of reactors deemed safe by Japan's Nuclear Regulation Authority.
+The Nuclear Regulation Authority recently placed two reactors by Kyushu Electric Power Company on a list for priority screening at a meeting of officials reviewing restart applications.
+Further the government also refused to rule out the construction of new reactors Other relevant regulatory bodies could also react to these recent events, resulting in additional delays or barriers in permitting and licensing new uranium production operations.
 It is too soon for the Company to determine the long-term impact such events will have on the Company's financial condition, results of operations and permitting plans, particularly as pertains to the Company's Dewey-Burdock Project, which is at an advanced stage in the permitting process.